We're here to help

 There’s a temptation to think of micro-businesses and small businesses as being little and the same.
 Especially when you see them grouped together with small businesses in stats reports.
 Or even SMEs (small-to-medium enterprises).

-Beyond the headline stats, though, there are some crucial differences between micro-businesses and small businesses.
+Beyond the headline stats, though, there are some crucial differences between micro-businesses and small businesses which may influence how they operate and the kind of support they need.

 What is a micro-business?

-According to HMRC, for a business to be registered with Companies House as a ‘micro entity’ (their official term for a micro-business or micro-enterprise), it has to meet two of these criteria:
+According to HMRC, for a business to be registered with Companies House as a ‘micro entity’ (their official term for a micro-business or micro-enterprise), it has to meet at least two criteria:

 • up to 10 employees